parasharbhatt/search_word_in_english_dict/README.md

 #

-Python application using Tkinter and PIL library
+Python GUI application using Tkinter and PIL library

+Functionality:
-Application: Search the word in given Dictionary.
+Application let user enter "Search" word in given Dictionary.
 If word is found return its meaning(s).
 If Word is not found the application returns its closest match based on fuzzy logic.

-# adding GUI to the application

-# Adding validation for search word in the English dictionary.
+Application can be ended using windows close button